Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

 The operator $\mathcal{O}_G$ consists of triple-gluon field strengths~\cite{Simmons:1990dh, Dreiner:1991xi, Cho:1994yu} and so affects any observables sensitive to jets~\cite{Ghosh:2014wxa, Hirschi:2018etq, Goldouzian:2020wdq, Krauss:2016ely}.
 This includes many of the Higgs and top processes in our global fit, as shown in Fig.~\ref{fig:correlationmatrixfull} that we discuss in the next Section, where we see sizeable correlations of $C_G$ with the operators $C_{HG}, C_{tH}, C_{tG}, C_{Qq}^{3,8}, C_{Qq}^{1,8}, C_{Qu}^{8}, C_{tq}^{8}, C_{tu}^{8}$ and $C_{td}^{8}$, spanning both the Higgs and top sectors.
 Therefore, the gluonic operator complicates the SMEFT interpretation of the measurements in these sectors.

 It has been argued in Refs.~\cite{Krauss:2016ely, Hirschi:2018etq, Goldouzian:2020wdq} that a very strong constraint on $C_G$ is provided by multijet data that are not included in our default data set, and that one can set $C_{G} = 0$ when analysing electroweak, Higgs or top data.
 However, this strong constraint relies on quadratic contributions to multijet observables, whereas our global fit is made to linear order.
 The linear contributions of $C_G$ are small since the amplitude involving $C_G$ in gluon-gluon scattering does not interfere with the SM, and in quark-gluon scattering it does so only proportionally to the quark masses.
 This has made it a challenge to constrain in past studies~\cite{Simmons:1990dh, Dreiner:1991xi, Cho:1994yu}.
-However, the top sector with its large quark mass provides an opportunity to recover sensitivity at linear order to $C_G$, as studied most recently in Ref.~\cite{Bardhan:2020vcl}.
-Here we see, comparing Figs.~\ref{fig:flavour_universal_EWdiBH}, \ref{fig:top_asym_impact} and \ref{fig:all_fit} that the top data indeed provide the strongest constraints on $C_G$ and, moreover, these bounds are robust when marginalising over the other operators in both the Higgs and top sectors.
+However, the top sector, with its large quark mass, provides an opportunity to recover sensitivity at linear order to $C_G$, as studied most recently in Ref.~\cite{Bardhan:2020vcl}.
+Table~\ref{tab:individual} indicates that $t\bar{t}$ (43\%) and $t\bar{t}V$ data (56\%) provide the entirety of the individual sensitivity to $\Cp{G}$.
+This is confirmed by comparing Figs.~\ref{fig:flavour_universal_EWdiBH}, \ref{fig:top_asym_impact} and \ref{fig:all_fit}, which also emphasise that these bounds are robust when marginalising over the other operators in both the Higgs and top sectors.